Analgesics

 Epinephrine for COVID-19

-Epinephrine has been reported as potentially beneficial for treatment of COVID-19.
-We have not reviewed these studies.
-See all other treatments.
+Epinephrine has been reported as potentially beneficial for COVID-19 in the following studies.
+We have not reviewed epinephrine in detail.

 EL-Molla et al., Role of epinephrine in attenuating cytokine storm, decreasing ferritin, and inhibiting ferroptosis in SARS-CoV-2, The Egyptian Heart Journal, doi:10.1186/s43044-024-00455-9